Face mask and how to make it PROTECTIVE

 Ta-da!!!
 Perfect fit!
 And it looks nice.
 A bit of a shooting is in order.
 I hope this information helped.
 Stay Save!

-For more better performance and more sewing experience I give couple of images from AFNOR.
+For pretty look and the ones with sewing experience I give couple of images from AFNOR.
+Very useful patterns.

 Eleonora de Gray, Editor-in-Chief of RUNWAY MAGAZINE